-Despite the importance of model validation, the literature on goodness-of-fit testing for McKean–Vlasov equations remains scarce.
-Existing parametric testing procedures for volatility, such as those developed for standard SDEs \cite{Ait, CW99, DP08, DPV06} and fractional SDEs \cite{PW13}, are tailored to non-interacting systems only.
-Parametric and non-parametric estimation methods for McKean-Vlasov SDEs have been investigated in \cite{ABPPZ23,First-paper,BPP22, B11, C21, CG23,CGL24, Marc, GL21a, GL21b, K90, L22, NPR24, SKPP21, WWMX16}, but they mostly focus on the drift function.
-This creates a critical methodological gap: there is currently no general method for assessing whether a given volatility structure adequately captures the behavior of a McKean–Vlasov system based on empirical data.
+Despite the importance of model validation, goodness-of-fit testing for McKean--Vlasov systems remains largely unexplored.
+Existing testing procedures for volatility functions have been developed primarily for classical diffusion models \cite{Ait, CW99, DP08, DPV06} and fractional SDEs \cite{PW13}, where the coefficients depend only on finite-dimensional state variables.
+On the other hand, recent research on McKean--Vlasov equations and interacting particle systems has focused predominantly on parametric and nonparametric estimation problems \cite{ABPPZ23,First-paper,BPP22,B11,C21,CG23,CGL24,Marc,GL21a,GL21b,K90,L22,NPR24,SKPP21,WWMX16}, with particular emphasis on drift estimation.
+To the best of our knowledge, no general statistical methodology currently exists for assessing the adequacy of volatility specifications in i.i.d.
+McKean--Vlasov systems based on discrete observations.

-We address this gap by developing a statistical testing procedure for McKean–Vlasov particle systems.
-Our focus lies on constructing a goodness-of-fit test for the volatility function under high-frequency and large-population asymptotics.
-In this work, we consider a system of $N$ interacting particles $(X^i)^{i=1, \ldots, N}$, defined on a filtered probability space $(\Omega, \mathcal{F},(\mathcal{F}_t)_{t\geq 0},\P )$, and evolving over a fixed time interval $[0, T]$.
-The particles are modeled as independent copies of a non-linear process satisfying the McKean–Vlasov SDE:
+The objective of this paper is to fill this gap by developing a goodness-of-fit testing framework for volatility functions in i.i.d.
+McKean--Vlasov models.
+We consider a system of $N$ i.i.d. particles $(X^i)^{i=1, \ldots, N}$, defined on a filtered probability space $(\Omega, \mathcal{F},(\mathcal{F}_t)_{t\geq 0},\P )$ satisfying the usual conditions, and evolving over a fixed time interval $[0, T]$.
+The particles are modelled as independent copies of a nonlinear process satisfying the McKean--Vlasov SDE